zeecow/hafen-client/README.md

    - lift up obj
    - take all from stockpile obj
    - while holding item will try to store all on barrel obj
-   - while carrying wheelbarrow will try to(dismount and) unload at stockpile obj
+   - while carrying wheelbarrow will try to(dismount and) unload at stockpile/container
-   - while using wheelbarrow will lift it up and click gate obj
+   - while driving wheelbarrow will lift it up and open gate obj
+   - while driving wheelbarrow will lift it up and place on cart obj
  - midclick item
    - sort-transfer item ascending(?)
    - pick-up all